kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

 #DEMO

 RWConnect is in pretty good shape, but we need to move information that is currently in the Friend structs in the contacts store.

+To do all of this however, we'll need to import Contacts and ContactsUI at the top of the file, so let's go ahead and do that.

+`import Contacts`

+`import ContactsUI`

 The first step in doing this is to convert that information to a CNContact object.
 Let's make an extension on the `Friend` class, and declare the computed property `contactValue` which will build the `CNContact` object from the information in the `Friend` struct.

 Declare the CNContact var, and start off by making a CNMutableContact object - this will let us populate the fields for the contact.